preethamam/PCL-FeatureBased-PointCloudRegistration/README.md

 ----
 ## Computational time and space complexity
-- A desktop computer using a 64-bit Ubuntu 20.04 operating system, 128 GB memory, and an AMD Ryzen ThreadRipper 2950x processor of 3.5 GHz 16 core processor<br/>
+- A desktop computer using a 64-bit Ubuntu 20.04 operating system, 128 GB memory, and an AMD Ryzen ThreadRipper 2950x processor of 3.5 GHz 16 core processor
-To be added in recent future
+- The test is based on the Room data

 ----
 # Known issues